Cansei

-Cansei (I'm tired) was a protest-movement organized by high-profile society in Brazil about lack of ethics in politics and government in Mensalão scandal and 2006–2007 Brazilian aviation crisis.
-Cansei failed to get large appeal.
+Cansei (I'm tired) was a protest-movement organized by high-profile society in Brazil about lack of ethics in politics and government in the Mensalão scandal and 2006–2007 Brazilian aviation crisis.
+It failed to get large appeal.

 Members

 The members of "Cansei" are popularly known as "cansados" (the tired ones).
 Below follows a list of members as published in the official page of the organization: Some former members later joined the Bolsonarist movement about ten years later.